dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/LTCBTC.png)

 - <span class="lc">**NANO/BTC**</span>, there was a period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that period.
 If you think this thing is going to take off, that's okay, but I personally don't see that happening for now and would rather hold BTC.
+The performance is clearly better than the previous two though!

 ![](assets/NANOBTC.png)